Skip to main content

 What to know about measurement

-There are a variety of definitions and frameworks related to job quality, and despite agreement on the value of higher wages and other job characteristics, such as benefits and scheduling flexibility, there is no field-wide consensus definition of a “quality job.”
-Differences in the nature of work across industries and geographies also pose challenges to establishing a standard measure of job quality that applies across contexts, as does the availability of job data beyond wages.
+There are a variety of definitions and frameworks related to job quality, and there is no field-wide consensus on the definition of a “quality job.”
+Our proposed definition and measure draw on recommendations from the MIT Good Jobs Institute, but other job quality frameworks include the U.S. Departments of Commerce and Labor Good Jobs Principles, which offer eight principles of a good job, as well as the Jobs for the Future Quality Jobs Framework, which defines standards for quality jobs across four dimensions.
+Differences in the nature of work across industries and geographies pose challenges to establishing a standard measure of job quality that applies across contexts, as does the availability of job data beyond wages.
+However, despite the definitional variation that exists, the job quality frameworks referenced here all share common elements including fair pay, opportunities for advancement, and workplace safety.
 We see this indicator as an area where the framework can promote a more widely validated and used measure.
 E-W institutions, such as school districts and colleges, may measure this indicator among their graduates by linking K–12, postsecondary, and workforce data.

 Source frameworks